thomazyazima/thomazyazima.github.io/week-3/2-eloquent-js/readme.md

 You may skip the sections on "The lycanthrope’s log", "Computing Correlation", and "Further Arrayology" to "The Global Object."
 Read the summary.

-Now you should be ready to face the next challenges!
-If you want to continue reading, we have no problem with that.
-You can even work through the exercises, but this is the end of what you will need for this week.
-Work to get a basic understanding of JavaScript fundamentals before you go deeper into the book.

 ## Release 5: Evaluate Code Combat
 Now that you know a little bit about JavaScript, go to the Taunt the Guards challenge on [Code Combat](http://codecombat.com/play/level/taunt-the-guards).